scottcha/OpenAvalancheProject/README.md

 ### 4.TimeseriesAI
 #### Demonstrate using the data as the input to a deep learning training process
 Now that our data is in the right format we can try and do some machine learning on it.
-The below notebook is only to demonstrate the process to do this as today the results are overfitting and the acheived results are not good.
-That being said this area has only had minimal investment to date and is where focus is now being applied.
+The below notebook is only to demonstrate the process to do this as today the results are a proof of concept and not sophisticated at all.
+This area has only had minimal investment to date and is where focus is now being applied.
 The current issue is overfitting and that will need to be addresssed before both exapnding the dataset size or training for additional epochs.

 The Notebook 4.TimeseriesAI leverages the Timeseries Deep Learning library https://github.com/timeseriesAI/tsai based on FastAI https://github.com/fastai/fastai and it realitvely straightforward to understand especially if you are familiar with FastAI.
 As progress is made here this notbook will be updated to reflect the current state.

+This notebook also depends on a different conda environment in the _Environments_ folder.
+Create and activate the environment from the timeseriesai.yml file to use this notebook.

 ## Citations